finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Android Searchbar Widget
 - Add sorting in the Deck Editor and Cards Explorer
 - Edit Deck List in the Deck Save Menu
+- Support multiple card backs
+- Support more than 1 card face (DFC)

 ## Icebox
 - Tech: Replace SwipeManager